tWido/perpetua/README.md

-Perpetua backend
+Uniber backend
 ==============================

-Backend for perpetua, site to help students choose their next school.
+Backend for uniber, site/app to help students choose their next school.